mapbox/protozero/README.md

 encoders with minimal need for run-time allocation of memory.

 Low-level: this is designed to be a building block for writing a very customized decoder for a stable protobuf schema.
-If your protobuf schema is changing frequently or lazy decoding is not critical for your application then this approach offers no value: just use the decoding API available via the C++ API that can be generated via the Google Protobufs `protoc` program.
+If your protobuf schema is changing frequently or lazy decoding is not critical for your application then this approach offers no value: just use the C++ API that can be generated with the Google Protobufs `protoc` program.

 [![Travis Build Status](https://travis-ci.org/mapbox/protozero.svg?branch=master)](https://travis-ci.org/mapbox/protozero)
 [![Appveyor Build Status](https://ci.appveyor.com/api/projects/status/o354pq10y96mnr6d?svg=true)](https://ci.appveyor.com/project/Mapbox/protozero)